Carolina Mountain Club Waterfall Challenge

 Any questions or comments about the Waterfall Challenge should also be directed to the above coordinator.
 Jack Fitzgerald’s phone number is: 828-685-2897

 The Application should include your name, address, e-mail address.
-Also include your age, and whether or not you are a member of the Carolina Mountain Club.
-Please include one picture of yourself at a waterfall of your choice.
+Also include your age, and one picture of yourself at a waterfall of your choice.
 This information will be preserved in the Carolina Mountain Club records.

 Carolina Mountain Club Waterfall Challenge Completers